PEZ/AndroidCljsrnHotreloadFreeze/README.md

 ## Discussion

 I have tried to reproduce this with Krell as well, but it hasn't happened.
-I haven't been trying much.
-I can see that Shadow and Krell choose to reload different sets of files, so maybe it just is less likely to happen in Krell?
+I haven't been trying that much, so it is not clear to me that this is an isolated shadow-cljs issue.

-When I run this, only three of the `big-maps-#` namespaces need to be required in order for the freeze to happen.
-The fourth one is included for more freeze guarantee.
-If it doesn't happen for you with four files required, try with more files.
+When I run this, only two of the `many-defs-#` namespaces need to be required in order for the freeze to happen.
+The rest are included for better freeze guarantee.
+If it doesn't happen for you with two requires, try with moar of them.

+I've enabled the [Discussions](https://github.com/PEZ/AndroidCljsrnHotreloadFreeze/discussions) tab on this repo.
+Please engage!